realworldocaml/book/en/installing-ocaml-online.md

 ((typ ocaml)(name installation/open_core.ml))
 ```

-When you run `utop` with these initialization rules, it should start up with
+When you run <command>utop</command> with these initialization rules, it should start up with
 Core opened and ready to use.
 If you don't open `Core.Std` by default, then
 you must remember to open it before running any of the interactive examples in
 the book.